shuaiz28/Custom-directives-in-Angular/README.md

 2. Directives tell Angular's HTML compiler($compile) to attach a specified behavior to DOM elements.
 3. The compilation is a process of walking the DOM tree and matching DOM elements to directives.

+Directives Normalization:

+- In .js, directives names are in camelCase(myDir).
+- In .html, directives names are in lower-case(<my-dir></my-dir>).